aloksinha18/NewsFeed/README.md

 This application represents news Feeds from API.

-More information on Berlin clock can be found [here](https://newsapi.org/s/netherlands-news-api)
+More information can be found [here](https://newsapi.org/s/netherlands-news-api)

 ## About the project
 This is a `xcode project` application.